microsoft/diskspd-for-linux/CONTRIBUTING.md

 These features will be added specifically for benchmarking Azure Linux systems, but may be useful in other contexts too.

-- print out which io scheduler is in use in the kernel
+- print out which io scheduler is in use in the kernel (/sys/block/XXX/queue/scheduler)
-- print out whether fua caching is in use (available through sysfs)
+- print out whether fua caching is in use (/sys/module/libata/parameters/fua)
     - print other relevant host caching settings

 ## Windows diskspd features